All in One View

 Args:

-x: The first number to add to the second number, y.
+morning: The first number to add to the second number, evening.

-y: The second number to add to the first number, x.
+evening: The second number to add to the first number, morning.

 Returns:

-The sum of x and y, which are summed using the addition operator.
+The sum of morning and evening, which are summed using the addition operator.

 """